 "It's gotta be him, Darry, it's gotta be!"
 Soda said, voice thick with anticipation.

-His excitement was catchy, but Darry refused to feel it himself.
-He made a left where a break in the white fencing allowed for a long dirt driveway.
-The car slowed as Darry noticed a metal decorative archway spanning across the entrance to the driveway with white fencing continuing on either side of it.
+The nervous energy was palpable but Darry refused to feel it.
+He made a left where a break in the white fencing opened to a long dirt driveway, pausing as he noticed the decorative archway spanning the road.
 On it was one word, welded in place as if it were made for that purpose.
-It was that word that had brought the four of them all the way here from Tulsa, Oklahoma.
-Steve was the one who had spotted it in a magazine.
+It was that word that had brought the four of them all the way from Tulsa.
+It was just days ago when Steve spotted it in a magazine.
 "Horse for Sale," the ad began.
 Benign enough, Steve had already tossed the magazine aside when the words after that hit his brain and stopped him in his tracks.
 It wasn't that there was a horse for sale, it was where to get that horse that shook Steve to his core.

 Couldn't be!
 After all the years of searching, false leads and bad information?
 Here it was, in this old Horseman's Trader magazine?

-Soda quietly wanted Darry to floor it, but Darry held back, rolling forward at a snails pace.
-His mind was full of questions and his stomach was uneasy, nervous.
+Soda quietly wanted Darry to floor it but Darry held back, rolling forward at a snails pace.
+His mind was full of questions and his stomach uneasy, nervous.
 It certainly looked promising, this was the only lead they had come across in the year since they went to Las Vegas.
 However, his palms were sweaty as he drove silently on.
-Only when he could look in those green eyes again would he allow himself to find the peace he has been missing for the last two years.
+Inwardly he knew it would only be after looking in those green eyes again could he allow himself to feel peace.

-Two years, that would make him18.
+Two years, that would make him 18.
 Darry wondered what he'd look like after all this time, even what he'd sound like now that his voice had changed.
-Who did he resemble most ...mom or dad, or a mix of both?
+Who did he resemble most ...Mom or Dad, or a mix of both?
 A feeling of dread entered the pit of his stomach, would Pony even want to see them?
-After all, he had left on his own and except for the envelope they received with no forwarding address, they hadn't heard from him at all.
+After all, he had left on his own and except for the envelope they'd received with no forwarding address, they hadn't heard from him at all.